-As a country with most of the people being the Chinese, Singapore has long been the place where the Mid-Autumn Day is attached importance to.
-It is the time for them to greet each other and express their gratitude.
-As friends, relatives or business partners, they send moon cakes to each other to express their gracious greetings and good wishes.
+As a country composing of mostly Chinese inhabitants, Singapore has long been a place where much importance is attached to the Mid-Autumn Festival.
+It is a time for people to greet each other and express their gratitude.
+As friends, relatives, or business partners, they send moon cakes to each other to express their gracious greetings and good wishes.

-The lanterns were hand-made in the early days, but are mass-produced and purchased by parents for their children to save time now.
-The lanterns on sale in stores are high-quality, and of various colors, kinds, and patterns, including round, square, tall, and short ones.
+Lanterns were hand-made in the early days, but are now mass-produced and purchased by parents for their children to save time.
 Some lanterns are in the shape of animals, and rabbit-shaped ones are the most popular in Singapore.
+The lanterns on sale in stores are high-quality and of various colors, types, and patterns, including round, square, tall, and short ones.

 In recent years, the Lantern Painting Competition has become a new emerging trend in Chinatown, communities, and colleges.
 The annual Lantern Painting Competition sees participants of different ages gather from all over Singapore to compete for the most creative lantern.

 The winning lanterns will be displayed along Pagoda Street until the Mid-Autumn Festival night.